-The good news is that card approvals are on the rise.
+The good news is that card approval rates are on the rise.
 A Consumer Finance Protection Bureau (CFPB) report indicates that the approval rate for all types of credit cards, whether your rating is superprime to subprime, is up to 39.1% across the board from a low of 36.2% a few years ago.

 However, that still means 6 out of 10 applications are not accepted.
 Here is what you need to know if you want to get approved for a credit card and some tips to help you make the right credit card choices.

 Make sure you’re ready for a credit card

 Just because you’re old enough or can qualify for a credit card doesn’t necessarily mean that you’re ready for one.
 Using credit is a big responsibility, and it’s important that you only use it to buy the stuff you can afford.
 If you don’t manage your credit properly, it can be a disaster for your credit.

 Step 1: Know your credit score